As I described this in my previous post

 Connection steps are the following:

-3. Controler authenticates the user and enumerates available resources in the Site database
+- Controler authenticates the user and tries to enumerate available resources in the Site database.
+Since Site database is unavailable this step fails and controler returns an error.

 Connection steps are the following: